My Sri Lanka with Peter Kuruvita

 My Sri Lanka with Peter Kuruvita is a 10-part Australian cooking television series created by The Precinct Studios that originally aired on SBS One on 3 November 2011 until 5 January 2012.
 It is presented by Australian born Sri Lankan chef Peter Kuruvita.

 Description

-The series was shot on various locations including some most popular tourists destinations like Kandy, Sigiriya etc. around Sri Lanka.
+The series was shot on various locations including some most popular tourists destinations like Kandy, Sigiriya and others around Sri Lanka.
 For each episode he prepares a dish unique to the visited area.
 The program originally aired on SBS from 2011 November.